Senna Miangué: Club

 2 Includes UEFA Europa League matches.

 Personal life

-Miangué was born in Antwerp, Belgium, to a Congolese father, Boniface, who was also a footballer, and a Belgian Flemish mother, Anneke.
-His younger brother Che Malik was part of The Voice van Vlaanderen on VTM and played football for Royal Antwerp F.C., his sister Morane is singer and former contestant of The Voice van Vlaanderen.
+Miangué was born in Antwerp, Belgium, to a Congolese Malagasy father, Boniface, who was also a footballer, and a Belgian Flemish mother, Anneke.
+His younger brother Che Malik was part of The Voice van Vlaanderen on VTM and played football for Royal Antwerp F.C., his sister Morane is a singer and a former contestant on The Voice van Vlaanderen.
 He is named after former Brazilian Formula 1 World Champion, Ayrton Senna.
 He is also fluent in four languages.